AckeeCZ/ios-cookbook/BestPractices.md

 # Best practices

-## Table of Contents

 ## Xcode

 ### Version

-The only recommended version of Apple tools like Xcode is the lastest available in the [App Store](https://itunes.apple.com/us/app/xcode/id497799835).
+The only recommended version of Apple tools like Xcode is the latest available in the [App Store](https://itunes.apple.com/us/app/xcode/id497799835).

 ### Project architecture